Skip to main content

 The centrepiece of the course is the core ‘Perspectives in Irish Writing’ module.
 Running across two semesters, it introduces students to the multiple contexts in which Irish writing in English has developed from the late sixteenth century through to the present.
 It also considers the literary history and reception of Irish writing, covering the main critical narratives and debates, as well as revisions of the Irish literary field as regards questions of gender, sexuality, class and race.
 A notable strength of Trinity’s faculty is the historical range of its research interests.
 This is reflected in the coverage given to eighteenth and nineteenth-century Irish writing.
 The final portion of the course also decisively turns to the eclectic state of contemporary Irish literature.

-Students also take two specialist option modules, reflecting our commitment to cutting-edge research-led teaching.
+Students also take three specialist option modules, reflecting our commitment to cutting-edge research-led teaching.
 Within the Irish Writing programme, these modules focus on examining the work of significant Irish writers in detail.
-In 2021/22, these will include Maria Edgeworth, James Joyce, Samuel Beckett, and Eavan Boland.
-A wealth of option modules from our other M.Phil. programmes, including the chance to take a creative writing option, are also available to you.
+These will include Maria Edgeworth, James Joyce, Samuel Beckett, and Eavan Boland.
+A wealth of option modules from our other M.Phil. programmes, including the chance to take two creative writing options, are also available to you.
 In the final phase of the course, you will complete a dissertation.
 This will allow you to pursue in-depth research on a subject of your choice under expert supervision and drawing on our fantastic library and archival holdings.

 Teaching and Assessment